igm503/PyRay/README.md

 surfaces:                            # list of objects in scene

+  # SINGLE OBJECTS
-  - type: triangle                   # can be "triangle" or "sphere"
+  - type: triangle                   # can be "triangle", "sphere", or "quad"
     points:                          # vertices of triangle
       - [-15000.0, -15000.0, 0]
       - [15000, 15000.0, -0]